iterative/dvc.org/content/blog/2021-08-16-august-21-dvc-heartbeat.md

 ## Batuhan Taskaya's Refactor Project hits First Page in HackerNews!

-A python refactoring tool, [refactor](https://github.com/isidentical/refactor), created by team Member [Batuhan Taskaya](https://twitter.com/isidentical) (AKA @isidentical), was shared by someone on HackerNews and made it to the main page!
+A [Refactor Project](https://github.com/isidentical/refactor) created by team Member [Batuhan Taskaya](https://twitter.com/isidentical) (AKA @isidentical), was shared by someone on HackerNews and made it to the main page!
 You can [catch all the comments here](https://news.ycombinator.com/item?id=28027016)!